-Notes to the condensed consolidated interim financial statements October 31, 2020 (Unaudited - Prepared by Management)
+Notes to the condensed consolidated interim financial statements January 31, 2021 (Unaudited - Prepared by Management)

-(Stated in Canadian dollars)
+(Unaudited - Prepared by Management (Stated in Canadian dollars)

 1. Nature and continuance of operations

 Cantex Mine Development Corp. ("Cantex" or the "Company") is incorporated under the laws of the Province of Alberta and is considered to be in the exploration stage with respect to its mineral properties.
 To date, the Company has not generated significant revenues from operations and has not yet determined whether its mineral properties contain ore reserves that are economically recoverable.
 The Company's common shares are listed on the TSX Venture Exchange under the symbol "CD".